You are here

-If there’s anything you need to know about the National Cherry Blossom Festival (March 20-April 17), it’s all right here:
+If there’s anything you need to know about the National Cherry Blossom Festival, it’s all right here.

 This popular question has a different answer year to year.
 The average peak bloom date, when 70% of the flowers of the cherry blossom trees are open, is April 4.
-The peak bloom date last year occurred on April 10.
 In the past, peak bloom has occurred as early as March 15 and as late as April 18, according to the National Park Service.
 The entire blooming period can last up to 14 days, which includes the days leading up to peak bloom.

 NPS offers the official peak bloom prediction on its website, which indicates that “it is nearly impossible to give an accurate forecast much more than 10 days before the peak bloom.”